ocaml/ocaml.org/data/tutorials/getting-started/gs_07_operators.md

 ## Unary Operators

 Unary operators are also called prefix operators.
-In some contexts, it can make sense to shorten the name of a function into a symbol.
+In some contexts, it can make sense to shorten a function's name into a symbol.
 This is often used as a way to shorten the name of a function which performs some sort of conversion over its argument.
 ```ocaml
 # let ( !! ) = Lazy.force;;
 val ( !! ) : 'a lazy_t -> 'a = <fun>